losrobbos/d04-b-snippets/3-react/README.md

 `setUser({...user, age: 39}) // set a new age on the user object`

-One the SETTER function updated the object, React will now trigger the UPDATE of the DOM auto-magically.
+Once the SETTER function updated the object, React will now trigger the UPDATE of the DOM auto-magically behind the scenes.

 It will also do it very efficient.
 Meaning: It will just update the DOM in that parts that actually have changed, and will leave everything else untouched!